Katherine-Brown-8000/Katherine-Brown-8000/README.md

-## Hello there 👋 My name is Katherine Brown, Kat for short
+## Hello there 👋 My name is Katherine Brown, but most people call me Kat for short

 I have by B.A. in Biochemistry and want to enter the field of Bioinformatics